braineatingmachines/braineatingmachines.github.io/pages/info/seasonal-camp-guide.md

 - **Label everything** with your child's name

 **Lost and Found:** We maintain a lost and found area.
 Unclaimed items are donated after 30 days.

 ---

-## Daily Camp Structure

-Your child's camp experience will typically follow this structure:

-- **Arrival & Morning Activities:** Students arrive, check in, and begin with warm-up activities or team-building
-- **Core Learning Sessions:** Hands-on robotics building, programming, and problem-solving
-- **Snack Break:** Mid-morning break for snacks and restroom
-- **Continued Learning:** More building, testing, and collaboration
-- **Lunch (Full-Day Camps):** Supervised lunch period
-- **Afternoon Activities:** Project completion, showcasing, or challenges
-- **Wrap-Up & Pick-Up:** Daily summary, cleanup, and dismissal

-Specific schedules will be provided in your welcome email one week before camp starts.

----